-A couple of months ago, I took my kids to a fair.
-Inside one of the buildings they had an area with building blocks and my kids loved it.
-At one point I started to build a tower with my daughter.
-For twenty minutes we worked hard and built it tall.
+A couple months ago, I took my kids to a fair.
+Inside one of the buildings, we found building blocks to play with and my kids loved them.
+I built a tower with my daughter.
+For 20 minutes we worked hard and built it tall.
 It even reached higher than her head.
-After admiring it for a bit we decided to move on.
-Before we even left the area another child came over and knocked our tower to the ground.
-It took one second for all of that work to disappear.
-My daughter was fine, but honestly, I was quietly a little affected by it.
-It’s tough to put effort into something that disappeared in the end.
+After admiring it for a bit, we decided to move on.
+But before we left, another child knocked our tower to the ground.
+It took one second for all our work to disappear.
+My daughter was fine, but I was quietly affected by it.
+It’s tough to put effort into something that disappears in the end.

-Author Francis Chan writes, “Our greatest fear should not be of failure, but of succeeding at things in life that don’t really matter.”
+According to author Francis Chan, “Our greatest fear should not be of failure, but of succeeding at things in life that don’t really matter.”
 Is there anything worse than giving something all you have when, in the end, it amounts to nothing?
-It makes you want to focus on what is important in life.
-Whatever you do, don’t make that mistake!
-Here are 10 things in life that don’t really matter:
+It makes you want to focus on what’s actually important in life.
+Here are 10 things in life that don’t really matter.

 1. Sports Results

 Sports are wonderful means of entertainment.
 However, taking someone else’s success story and somehow making it our own leaves us with little to show for it.
 Michael Jordan won a lot of championships and it sure was fun watching him do it.
 But the rings are on his fingers, not ours, so strive to be a champion in your own world.

 2. Living up to Unrealistic Expectations

 Avoid unrealistic expectations.
 Sometimes they are external, such as from a parent or a spouse, and sometimes they come from within.
 In either case, do not waste energy trying to live up to something you are not.

 3. TelevisionAre you going to look back on your life and wish you had watched more TV?